 CNM 0.3 defines the general CNM indentation-based block structure, as well as the CNMfmt inline text formatting syntax.
 It leaves the possibility for different or extended text formatting to be added in the future.
 Version 0.3 also lacks data submission (forms).

 CNP 0.4 adds content selectors to the specifications.
 This allows byte range serving (equivalent to HTTP

 HEAD request alternatives.
 Additionally, it also allows serving parts of documents using semantic selector queries, which isn't a feature of HTML+HTTP.

 CNM 0.4 changes CNMfmt from specifying styles to being a semantic markup.
 With this, the entire CNM format is now purely semantic.
 Additionally, CNM 0.4 defines selectors, which are queries that can be used to select sections (for use in hash fragments to scroll the page to the section) or content by sections (for filtering document contents; in combination with CNP selectors, can be used to lazily load parts of a very large document).

 While CNP and CNM versions 0.4 lack several important features, their main purpose is to provide a solid base for future versions to improve upon.
 As they currently are, they're still usable for delivery of hypertext pages and simple file transfer.
 Some future features are available as drafts.

 cnm-go: Go library for CNM parsing and composition

 cn-fileserver: a simple file server using CNP; also lists directories as CNM pages

-cn-http: CNP gateway/browser that translates CNP requests and responses into HTTP ones and converts CNM pages into HTML
+cn-http: CNP gateway/browser that translates CNP requests and responses into HTTP equivalents and converts CNM pages into HTML

 vim-contnet: Vim syntax highlighting for CNP, CNM and CNMfmt